Data model

 It was created in collaboration with Airparif:

-It relies on a statistical model based on an advanced machine learning machine learning technique developed by Airparif, using measurement campaigns by the operators (RATP and SNCF) over long periods, using reference using reference equipment in 44 station platforms.
-This model takes into account 19 factors influencing air pollution in these spaces. spaces.
+It is based on a statistical model based on a advanced machine learning developed by Airparif, using measurements carried out over long periods by the operators (RATP and SNCF) at the use of reference devices in 44 station platforms and stations.
+This model takes into account 19 factors influencing air pollution in these Spaces.

-Aside from traffic frequency and the configuration of the station or station (volume, length of tunnels on either side, depth of station number of connections and entrances/exits, etc.), one of the most important important findings of the Airparif study is that the type of rolling stock type of rolling stock, and braking systems in particular, has a major influence on air pollution levels. air pollution levels.
-Ventilation and the presence of landing doors are also significant influencing factors.
+Apart from the frequency of traffic and the configuration of the station or station (volume, length of tunnels on either side, depth of the station, number of transfers and number of entries/exits, etc.), one of the important findings of the study carried out by Airparif is that the type of rolling stock, and in particular braking, has a great influence on the air pollution levels.
+Ventilation and the presence of doors bearings are also notable influencing parameters.

-Underground rail enclosures are characterized by lower concentrations of gaseous pollutants and higher concentrations of particulates higher than in ambient air.
-These particles are generated by the wear and tear of braking systems, wheel friction and the resuspension of particles with each passing train, accumulating each train passage, accumulating all the more as the environment is closed environment.
+Underground railway enclosures are characterized by lower concentrations of gaseous pollutants and concentrations of particles often higher than those present in ambient air.
+Those particles are generated by the wear of braking systems, friction wheels on the rails and the resuspension of particles at each passing trains, accumulating all the more as the environment is closed.